-Taking a history is a skill.
-This is why as a medical student, it can be a laborious, time consuming process, with long, meandering conversations including the weather, the recent form of the local football team, stories of Doris next door who has a young Labrador, and the state of the local park.
-And why a consultant can waltz past, ask four questions in under 30 seconds, and then tell you the diagnosis.
+As a medical student taking a history can be a laborious, time consuming process, with long, meandering conversations including the weather, the recent form of the local football team, stories of Doris next door who has a young Labrador, and the state of the local park.
+Then a consultant can waltz past, ask four questions in under 30 seconds, and then tell you the diagnosis.

 But don’t worry, you will get better!
 And all it takes is a little knowledge, and some practice.
 It’s all about how know what questions are relevant to ask in a given situation.
 And that comes with experience.